6.2 Page Tagging

-The script may have access to additional information on the web client or the user; for example, by reading information from the report providers’ access management system.
+The data storage and manipulation script may have access to additional information about the web client or the user; for example, by reading information from the report providers’ access management system.

 Page-tagging services typically manage the process of assigning cookies to visitors.